"Let us protect with love all that God has given us"

 All pupils are encouraged to go on our school trips, including our residential trips.

-No pupil is ever excluded from taking part in these activities because of their SEN or disability and we will make whatever reasonable adjustments are needed to make sure that they can be included.
+Where reasonable adjustments can be made, no pupil is ever excluded from taking part in activities because of their SEN or disability.

 Liaison with Secondary School Partners